Bibliometrics and evaluation of research

 |Monograph (publisher level)||5||8|

-In order for journals, series, or publishers to be included in the Norwegian list, the following minimum level must be achieved:
+The following minimum level must be achieved for journals, series, or publishers to be included in the Norwegian list:

 If the minimum level is reached, the publication/publisher ends in Level 1.
 Level 2 shows that the channel holds an international high standard.
 Level 2 represents the top 20 percent of the total amount of channels.
 As a researcher, you can nominate journals and publishers to the list.
 The ranking is made annually, and the list is evaluated by Norwegian scientific experts.